apache/incubator-heron/website/content/docs/concepts/architecture.md

 -->
 <img src="/img/topology-submit-sequence-diagram.png" style="max-width:140%;!important;" alt="Topology Sequence Diagram"/>

-### Brief Description
+### Topology Submit Description

-The following briefly describes how a topology is handled internally.
+The following describes in more detail how a topology is submitted.

 * Client

-    When a topology is submitted using `heron submit` command, it first executes the `main` of the topology and creates `.defn` file containing the topology's logical plan.
+    When a topology is submitted using the `heron submit` command, it first executes the `main` of the topology and creates a `.defn` file containing the topology's logical plan.
 Then, it runs `com.twitter.heron.scheduler.SubmitterMain`, which is responsible for invoking an uploader and a launcher for the topology.
     The uploader uploads the topology package to the given location, while the launcher registers the topology's logical plan and executor state with the state manager and invokes the main scheduler.

 * Shared Services

-    When the main scheduler (`com.twitter.heron.scheduler.SchedulerMain`) is invoked by the launcher, it fetches the submitted topology artifact from the topology storage, initializes the state manager, and prepares the packed plan, which specifies how multiple instances should be packed into containers.
+    When the main scheduler (`com.twitter.heron.scheduler.SchedulerMain`) is invoked by the launcher, it fetches the submitted topology artifact from the topology storage, initializes the State Manager, and prepares a physical plan that specifies how multiple instances should be packed into containers.
 Then, it starts the specified scheduler, such as `com.twitter.heron.scheduler.local.LocalScheduler`,
-    which invokes `heron-executor` for each container.
+    which invokes the `heron-executor` for each container.

 * Topologies

-    `heron-executor` process is run for each container and is responsible for executing the topology master or heron instances (bolt/spout) that are assigned to the container.
-This instance distribution is determined by the packed plan.
-Note that the topology master is always executed on the container 0.
-When `heron-executor` executes normal heron instances (i.e. except for container 0), it first prepares the stream manager and the metrics manager, before starting `com.twitter.heron.instance.HeronInstance` for each instance that is
+    `heron-executor` process is run for each container and is responsible for executing the Topology Master or Heron Instances (Bolt/Spout) that are assigned to the container.
+Note that the Topology Master is always executed on container 0.
+When `heron-executor` executes normal Heron Instances (i.e. except for container 0), it first prepares the Stream Manager and the Metrics Manager before starting `com.twitter.heron.instance.HeronInstance` for each instance that is
     assigned to the container.

-    Heron Instance has two threads: Gateway thread and Slave thread.
-Gateway thread is mainly responsible for communicating with the stream manager and the metrics manager using `StreamManagerClient` and `MetricsManagerClient` respectively, as well as sending/receiving tuples to/from the slave thread.
-On the other hand, Slave thread runs either spout or bolt of the topology based on the physical plan.
+    Heron Instance has two threads: the gateway thread and the slave thread.
+    The gateway thread is mainly responsible for communicating with the Stream Manager and the Metrics Manager using `StreamManagerClient` and `MetricsManagerClient` respectively, as well as sending/receiving tuples to/from the slave thread.
+On the other hand, the slave thread runs either spout or bolt of the topology based on the physical plan.

-    When a new Heron Instance is started, its `StreamManagerClient` establish a connection and registers itself with the stream manager.
+    When a new Heron Instance is started, its `StreamManagerClient` establishes a connection and registers itself with the stream manager.
     After the successful registration, the gateway thread sends its physical plan to the slave thread, which then executes the assigned instance accordingly.